 Sunday, April 13, 2014

-Ironwood, the acclaimed period-instrument chamber ensemble from Australia, brings new luster to the music of Brahms and his circle.
-Their program includes the beloved f minor piano quintet, g minor quartet, and other pieces by Brahms’ friends.
+Ironwood, the acclaimed period-instrument chamber ensemble from Australia, brings new luster to the music of Brahms.
+Their program includes the beloved f minor piano quintet and the g minor piano quartet.

 Robin Wilson, Rachael Beesley, violins; Nicole Forsyth, viola; Daniel Yeadon, cello; Neal Peres da Costa, fortepiano.